What Is a Shopper Profile: 8 Types of Shoppers

 - Ask for their input on new products: Send out a survey or hold a focus group with your loyal customers to get their feedback on new or potential products.
 They’ll love being involved in the process, and you can purchase those new products with confidence knowing customers will buy them.

-- Make an effort to get to know your loyal customers: It’s not hard to identify who your loyal customers are.
-Don’t be afraid to collect data—as many as 80% of consumers are willing to share some personal information if it means they’ll have a better shopping experience.
+- Get to know your loyal customers: It’s not hard to identify who your loyal customers are.
 Create a list with their names, customer personas and profiles, general needs, and shopping styles for all your associates to access.
 If you can demonstrate you value your loyal customer as much as they value your business, you’re sure to impress them and continue to strengthen their loyalty.

 Bottom Line